-The project's proposed outputs must include the following.
-Applicants are encouraged to propose additional outputs consistent with the scope and goals of their proposed project.
+The project's proposed outputs must include the following:

 - Number of SNAP E&T participants to enroll.
 Enrollment is defined as an individual completing intake and screening activities, choosing to enroll in project services based on intake and screening, and actively starting to participate in project services. - Projected number of SNAP E&T participants successfully completing project activities.
 This output is defined as a count of enrolled participants that complete all project activities defined in their action plan, excluding final job placement and job retention services. - Projected number of SNAP E&T participants receiving industry-recognized credentials and/or other documented skills gains.
-This output is defined as a count of enrolled participants that receive industry-recognized credentials that are offered to participants as part of project activities; or who otherwise achieve documented skills gains that may include a certificate of completion in an employer-informed training program, improvements in Educational Functioning Level, or attainment of an academic credential or degree (including a high school diploma or GED).
+This output is defined as a count of enrolled participants that receive industry-recognized credentials that are offered to participants as part of project activities; or who otherwise achieve documented skills gains that may include a certificate of completion in an employer-informed training program, improvements in Educational Functioning

+Level, or attainment of an academic credential or degree (including a high school diploma or GED).
 Specific industry-recognized credentials offered and/or documented skills gains methods should be described by the applicant, including a breakdown of projections by each credential or skills gain method planned if more than one will be offered.

-• Projected number of SNAP E&T participants completing work experience activities (if applicable).
+Projected number of SNAP E&T participants completing work experience activities (if applicable).
 This includes any proposed project activity that falls under the Work Experience Component described above in Section 2.2(b) in this RFA.
 Specific work experience options should be described by the applicant, including a breakdown of projections by each type of work experience planned if more than one will be offered.